-Arrests can be rendered detentions way of the subsequent failure by authorities to pursue charges.
+In California, arrests are generally rendered detentions by way of any subsequent failure by authorities to pursue the charges in court.
 In those instances, the arresting agency is required by law to issue a “certificate of detention only” and to see to it that the word “arrest” is purged from any records of the incident.
 Additionally, some arrest records may be “sealed and destroyed” by way of a remedy known as a “finding of factual innocence”.
 As mentioned above, yet another remedy, new in 2018, is a petition to seal law enforcement and court records of any arrest or referral for prosecution that never resulted in a conviction.

 Each of these remedies function differently and may or may not be a applicable to the conviction, arrest, or adjudication at hand, depending on timing, what class of crime, the relative strength of the evidence and many other factors.
 Moreover, it is important to recognize that none of these remedies function like a “time machine” to enable you to go back in history and undo something which, fundamentally, cannot be undone.
 However, these remedies can very often allow you to move ahead with your life (e.g., career plans, immigration applications, travel to Canada) without being unduly haunted a past mistake or mishap.

 To find out more about what, if any, of these remedies you may be eligible for, you may call Santa Barbara criminal expungement lawyer William C. Makler at (805) 892-4922 for a free, no obligation, consultation.
-Or, if you prefer it, you may fill in your contact information and a description of what criminal legal problem you may need help with in the contact form to the right and Mr. Makler will get back to you as soon as possible and frequently within a few minutes.
+Or, if you prefer it, you may fill in your contact information and a description of what criminal legal problem you may need help with in the contact form to the right and we will get in touch with you as soon as possible… frequently within a few minutes.
 Our offices are conveniently located near the main Santa Barbara County Superior Court building (Anacapa Division).

 Bill Makler Featured in the Santa Barbara News-Press December 3, 2013

-Bill Makler was recently featured in the Santa Barbara News-Press for his work in forcing the CHP to follow their statutory obligations to “clear” the records of people who they arrested but where prosecution was declined.
+William C. Makler was recognized in the Santa Barbara News-Press for his work in forcing the CHP to follow their statutory obligations to “clear” the records of people who they arrested but where prosecution was declined.

 To read the full text of the article, click here.